 5.5.2 How can telecommunications/ICTs help developing countries achieve green digital transformation?

-5.5.3 What are the good practices of telecommunications/ICTs in reducing the negative impact of industries on the environment?
+5.5.3 What are the good practices of telecommunications/ICTs in reducing the negative impact of industries on the environment including the development of common standards?

 5.5.4 How can international standards assist governments and the ICT sector in reducing the environmental impact of telecommunications/ICTs, while also enabling them to leverage ICT solutions to drive positive environmental impacts within the ICT sector and beyond?